ringosimonchen0820/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    // The biggest difference is that .map create a new array of same size and stored the value where as .foEach only modified each elements in the array when call.

 2. What is the difference between a function and a method?

+    // Method is a function enbedded in an object it is still a property of an object.

 3. What is closure?

+    // It allows you to access to outer function scope from an internal function.

 4. Describe the four rules of the 'this' keyword.

+    // Global : this is a global object
+    // Implicit: using dot notation  --- > this is refer to the current object's property
+    // Explicit: using call or apply --- > this is refer to the object that is passed as an argument
+    // Constructor : using new --- > this is a brand new object

 5. Why do we need super() in an extended class?

+    // It allows us to inherit the properties from the parent constructor

 ## Project Set up